Vericiguat: History

 The U.S. Food and Drug Administration (FDA) approved vericiguat based on evidence from a clinical trial (NCT02861534) which consisted of 5,050 participants aged 23 to 98 years old with worsening heart failure.
 The trial was conducted at 694 sites in 42 countries in Europe, Asia, North and South America.
 The trial enrolled participants with symptoms of worsening heart failure.
 Participants were randomly assigned to receive vericiguat or a placebo pill once a day.
-Neither the participants nor the health care professionals knew if the participants were given vericiguat or placebo pill until after the trial was complete.
+Neither the participants nor the health care professionals knew if the participants were given vericiguat or placebo pills until after the trial was complete.
 It was awarded a fast track designation on 19 January 2021.

 Society and culture

 Legal status

 On 20 May 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for vericiguat, intended for the treatment of symptomatic chronic heart failure in adults with reduced ejection fraction.
 The applicant for this medicinal product is Bayer AG.
 Vericiguat was approved for medical use in the European Union in July 2021.